jamescherti/vim-client/README.md

 ## The 'vim-client-\*' command-line tools

-Edit a file in a new tab:
+Edit a file/directory in a new tab:
 ```console
 vim-client-edit file1
 ```